web4locals/GenerationProject/Readme2.md

  Fix scematics in html, add a remove button, make it mobile friendly, and start all over again using css grids :P

  Personal skills I need to work on.
-Time management Communication, Productivity(speed), Bootstaop.
+Time management Communication, Productivity(speed), Bootstrap.